 If you are concerned that inflammation may be impacting your health, talk to your doctor about blood tests to determine inflammatory markers, as well as ways to reduce inflammation.
 If you need help finding a doctor, El Camino Health can help.
-Search for a doctor or call 800-216-5556 for assistance or an appointment.
+Search for a doctor for assistance or an appointment.

 This article first appeared in the June 2019 edition of the HealthPerks newsletter.